MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Issued and waiting to be linked to CCHI:**

-  - In this stage, insurance details is Waiting to be link with CCHI.
+  - In this stage, insurance policy is Waiting to be link with CCHI.

       - *In The action field is following to,*